 Schedules & prices

-Price includes: 7 nights cabin share (sold as male / male or female / female share if travelling alone), three meals per day, drinking water, tea and coffee, 17 dives per week (3 dives per day, one night dive, one dive on first day and last day – subject to arrival time), guide, tanks, air fills, weights and environmental taxes.
+Price includes: 7 nights cabin share (sold as male / male or female / female share if travelling alone), three meals per day, drinking water, tea and coffee, 17 dives per week (3 dives per day, one night dive, one dive on first day and last day – subject to arrival time), guide, tanks, air fills, weights.

 Sunday to Sunday schedule.
 Male city visit on the Saturday is optional.

 Flights available with Emirates, Sri Lankan, Qatar Airways, Oman Air, British Airways and other airlines - please enquire.

 Diving in the Maldives is influenced by the seasons.
 The quality of individual dive sites and marine parks is determined by the ebb and flow of seasonal currents, which in turn affects both the underwater visibility and the marine life.
 Liveaboards follow these seasonal variations, taking divers to the best sites for the time of the year.

 Regaldive operate a range of liveaboards throughout the Maldives.
 These include classic itineraries following established routes out of Male to new itineraries in remote atolls where the dive sites have only recently been established.
 Maldivian Liveaboards are supported by a ‘dive dhoni’ where all dives are conducted from.
 The dhoni carries all cylinders, equipment and compressors.

 The last two years has seen access to some remote atolls in the Maldives improve dramatically.
 Regaldive feature liveaboards that cover these exciting new atolls, ranging from Haa-Alifu in the far north, to Huvadhoo in the far south.
 These atolls represent the new ‘frontiers’ of diving in the Maldives and lie well beyond traditional tourist maps.